$J/\psi$ meson production in association with an open charm hadron at the LHC: A reappraisal: Predictions for proton-lead collisions at TeV

 The $R_{p{\rm Pb}}$ values in the two LHCb fiducial regions are reported in Table~\ref{tab:RpPb}.
-We only consider $J/\psi+D^0$ in this section since other three final states share the very similar nuclear modification factors. $R_{p{\rm Pb}}$ predictions from VFNS SPS are shown in the second row, while those from DPS, as well as its breakdown into DPS$_1$ and DPS$_2$ parts, can be found in the last, third and fourth rows respectively.
+We only consider $J/\psi+D^0$ in this section since other three final states share the very similar nuclear modification factors. $R_{p{\rm Pb}}$ predictions from VFNS SPS are shown in the second row, while those from DPS, as well as its breakdown into DPS$_1$ and DPS$_2$ parts, can be found in the last, third, and fourth rows respectively.
 The $R_{p{\rm Pb}}$ of VFNS SPS is smaller than unity in the forward rapidity interval $1.7<y_{J/\psi},y_{D^0}<3.7$.
 Such a fact is anticipated because we are probing the shadowing region of nPDF.
 Alternatively, the parton nuclear modification encoded in nPDF is very small when $-4.7<y_{J/\psi},y_{D^0}<-2.7$, which yields the SPS $R_{p{\rm Pb}}$ very close to unity.
 Several theoretical uncertainties are quoted.
 The first errors, including those in the parenthesis, are from the scale variation.
-The usual 7- and 9-point (in the parenthesis) scale variation~\footnote{The 7-point scale variation means the renormalisation and factorisation scales vary as $\mu_{R/F}=\xi_{R/F}\mu_0,\xi_{R/F}\in \{1.0,0.5,2.0\}$, but the two points $(\xi_R,\xi_F)=(2.0,0.5)$ or $(0.5,2.0)$ have been excluded.} errors are very large when $1.7<y_{J/\psi},y_{D^0}<3.7$.
-The big scale uncertainty stems from the low factorisation scale $\mu_F=0.5\mu_0$ in $R_{k}^{{\rm Pb}}(x,\mu_F^2)$ with $k=g,c,\bar{c}$, which could be close to the charm-quark mass threshold.
+The usual 7- and 9-point (in the parenthesis) scale variation~\footnote{The 7-point scale variation means the renormalization and factorization scales vary as $\mu_{R/F}=\xi_{R/F}\mu_0,\xi_{R/F}\in \{1.0,0.5,2.0\}$, but the two points $(\xi_R,\xi_F)=(2.0,0.5)$ or $(0.5,2.0)$ have been excluded.} errors are very large when $1.7<y_{J/\psi},y_{D^0}<3.7$.
+The big scale uncertainty stems from the low factorization scale $\mu_F=0.5\mu_0$ in $R_{k}^{{\rm Pb}}(x,\mu_F^2)$ with $k=g,c,\bar{c}$, which could be close to the charm quark mass threshold.
 In the later analysis of the differential $R_{p{\rm Pb}}$, we will explicitly show that such a scale dependence actually rapidly diminishes when the hard scale increases.
 In the backward region, because $R_{k}^{{\rm Pb}}(x,\mu_F^2)\sim 1$, the scale uncertainty largely cancels in the ratio and it becomes marginal.
-The second quoted errors are from the $R_{k}^{{\rm Pb}}(x)$ parameterisation at the initial scale.
-They have been greatly constrained by the inclusive heavy-flavour data in Ref.~\cite{Kusina:2017gkz}.
-We have taken the envelope of the three reweighted EPPS16 grids, which have utilised the single heavy-flavour meson production data in three different factorisation scale choices.
+The second quoted errors are from the $R_{k}^{{\rm Pb}}(x)$ parameterization at the initial scale.
+They have been greatly constrained by the inclusive heavy-flavor data in Ref.~\cite{Kusina:2017gkz}.
+We have taken the envelope of the three reweighted EPPS16 grids, which have utilized the single heavy-flavor meson production data in three different factorization scale choices.
 In addition, we have assumed that there is no correlation of the hard scales between the SPS $J/\psi+D^0$ production and the single inclusive meson production processes.
 The final nPDF uncertainty is $18\%$ for $1.7<y_{J/\psi},y_{D^0}<3.7$ and $6\%$ for $-4.7<y_{J/\psi},y_{D^0}<-2.7$.